 The AI-ready data center is defined by its responsiveness.
 As rack densities continue to rise, the "Invisible Backbone" of controls architecture will be a primary factor in determining whether a facility can scale effectively or succumb to operational complexity.

-By focusing on hardware-level security, open-platform orchestration, and predictive load-matching, Specifiers and Engineers move beyond simply "managing heat."
+By focusing on hardware-level security, open-platform orchestration, and using data to control the data rack/room environment, Specifiers and Engineers move beyond simply "managing heat."
 They create a robust environment that supports business goals and provides a foundation for the next generation of computing.

 References